On Statistical Discrimination as a Failure of Social Learning: A Multi-Armed Bandit Approach: Interviews and the Rooney Rule

 \subsection{The Rooney Rule and Exploitation}

 Although the Rooney Rule prevents statistical discrimination (Theorem \ref{thm:rooney_main}), it may worsen social welfare in terms of the original unconstrained regret.
-The intuition as follows.
+The intuition is as follows.
 An unbalanced population ratio produces a significant probability that more than one majority candidate is highly skilled.
 In that case, the \emph{true} predicted skill of the second-best majority candidate ($q_i$) is likely to be greater than that of the best minority candidate.
 This feature raises constant regret per round: when $\eta_i$ is normally distributed, any finalist has a positive probability of being hired.
-Hence, the skill level of all candidates matters, and therefore, firms prefer to interview top-$K^F$ candidates who have the greatest skill.
+Hence, the skill level of all finalists matters, and therefore, firms prefer to interview top-$K^F$ candidates who have the greatest skill.
 The Rooney Rule prevents this outcome.
 This effect would present even when firms had perfect information about coefficients $\btheta$.

-In summary, the loss from the constraint \eqref{ineq:const_rooney} is constant per round.
-Therefore, Rooney rule results in $\Omega(N)$ unconstrained regret for $N$ rounds.
+Consequently, the loss from the constraint \eqref{ineq:const_rooney} is constant per round, and the Rooney Rule results in $\Omega(N)$ unconstrained regret for $N$ rounds.